 Train to Busan

 Train to Busan is a 2016 Korean horror film that follows a group of passengers attempting to escape a zombie outbreak aboard a train.
 The film opens with Seok-woo (Gong Yoo) and his daughter, Su-an (Kim Soo-ahn), boarding the train to Busan.
-However, shortly after the train leaves the station, zombies begin to attack the passengers.
-As the outbreak intensifies, Seok-woo and Su-an find themselves teaming up with other survivors in a desperate attempt to reach safety.
-Along the way, they must contend with both the undead and the living.
+However, shortly after the train leaves the station, zombies attack the passengers.
+As the outbreak intensifies, Seok-woo and Su-an team up with other survivors in a desperate attempt to reach safety.
+Along the way, they must contend with the undead and the living.

 Watch on: Amazon Prime